Brand Names at the Dollar Store

 Unilever, Proctor and Gamble and other CPG companies started to design products specifically for dollar stores.
 The idea was to be able to sell their wares for $2 or less without it being an 80 per cent discount on the product.
-Usually, that means smaller packaging.
-When you see full sized products like Dove body wash in Dollarama, said Mr. Douchette, it’s usually because Unilever has changed the packaging or something has only six months shelf life left.
+Usually, that meant smaller packaging.
+At that time, when you saw full sized products like Dove body wash in Dollarama, said Mr. Douchette, it was usually because Unilever has changed the packaging or something has only six months shelf life left.

 Now, of course, most, if not all of the cereals, soaps and other products you see in-store, are all full-sized, albeit at slightly higher prices.
 Dollar Tree has also added a lot of brand name food and other products to their stores, although at the $1.50 cdn. price point they sell for, most are in smaller packages.